-We have a \$200 million revolving senior secured credit facility and \$75 million term loan that mature March 2025 as well as a \$220 million delayed draw term loan that matures September 4, 2023 (collectively, the "Senior Credit Facilities"), which are subject to the quarter end ratio covenant described below as well as certain other customary operational covenants.
-As of December 31, 2022, the balance of our Senior Credit Facilities were \$477.9 million.
+We have a \$200 million revolving senior secured credit facility and \$75 million term loan that mature March 2025 as well as a \$220 million delayed draw term loan that matures April 15, 2024 (collectively, the "Senior Credit Facilities").
+As of December 31, 2023, the balance of our Senior Credit Facilities was \$279.9 million, \$65.0 million of which was outstanding under the delayed draw term loan.
 These Senior Credit Facilities may not be sufficient to meet our needs as our business grows, and we may be unable to extend or replace them on acceptable terms, or at all.
-Under these facilities, we are required to maintain a maximum ratio of total funded debt to EBITDA (as defined in the agreement) of less than 4.0 to 1.0 as of December 31, 2022 and 3.5 to 1.0 beginning with the quarter ending March 31, 2023.
-We are also required to maintain a debt service coverage ratio (as defined in the agreements) of at least 1.5 to 1.0.
-EBITDA for purposes of the facilities excludes the results of certain renewable energy projects that we own and for which financing from others remains outstanding and the results of our joint ventures.
+The Senior Credit Facilities are subject to quarter end ratio covenants, including a maximum ratio of total funded debt to EBITDA and a debt service coverage ratio (each as defined in the agreement and described in more detail in this Form 10-K) as well as certain other customary operational covenants.
+EBITDA for purposes of the facilities excludes the results of certain renewable energy projects that we own and which we finance in separate subsidiaries through project financing and the results of our joint ventures.
 In addition, our project financing term loans and construction loans require us to comply with a variety of financial and operational covenants.
-Although we do not consider it likely that we will fail to comply with any material covenants for the next twelve months, we cannot assure that we will be able to do so.
-Our failure to comply with these covenants may result in the declaration of an event of default and cause us to be unable to borrow under our Senior Credit Facilities.
+Our failure to comply with the covenants under our project financing debt or our Senior Credit Facilities may result in the declaration of an event of default and cause us to be unable to borrow under our Senior Credit Facilities.
 In addition to preventing additional borrowings under these facilities, an event of default, if not cured or waived, may result in the acceleration of the maturity of indebtedness outstanding under it or the applicable project financing term loan, which would require us to pay all amounts outstanding.
-If an event of default occurs, we may not be able to cure it within any applicable cure period, if at all.
-Certain of our debt agreements, including our Senior Credit Facilities, also contain subjective acceleration clauses based on a lender deeming that a "material adverse change" in our business has occurred.
-If these clauses are implicated, and the lender declares that an event of default has occurred, the outstanding indebtedness would likely be immediately due and owing.
-If the maturity of our indebtedness is accelerated, we may not have sufficient funds available for repayment or we may not have the ability to borrow or obtain sufficient funds to replace the accelerated indebtedness on terms acceptable to us or at all.
+If an event of default occurs under our project financing debt or our Senior Credit Facilities, we may not be able to cure it within any applicable cure period, if at all.
+Certain of our debt agreements, including our Senior Credit Facilities, also contain subjective acc

-If our subsidiaries default on their obligations under their debt instruments, we may need to make payments to lenders to prevent foreclosure on the collateral securing the debt.
+If our subsidiaries default on their obligations under their debt instruments, we may need to make payments to lenders or to prevent foreclosure on the collateral securing the debt.